Oculus Go review — Mobility makes it a powerful experience

 The Oculus Go takes VR to a new generation for people who don’t want the hassles of either mobile or PC VR.
 It would be nice if we could get full, uncompromised VR performance and two hand controllers at the same time, but this is 2018 and the technology and cost isn’t there yet.
 In the meantime, it could expand the VR audience for people who don’t care about high-end performance.
 For the purposes of socializing or playing simple VR experiences, this is all the headset you’ll need.

-It’s not completely untethered, as many of the apps use a Wi-Fi connection.
+It’s not completely operable offline, as many of the apps use a Wi-Fi connection.
 But offline play will be a regular feature of apps.
 Still, the capability to go anywhere and get into VR is a very liberating feature, and it’s perfect for those times when you are introducing someone to VR for the first time.

 The Oculus Go costs $200 for the 32GB version and $250 for the 64GB version.
 It is available in 23 countries starting today, and it will be available online on Amazon, Best Buy, and New Egg.
 It will also be in Best Buy stores in the U.S.